How to Get More Followers on Twitter – From Zero to Hero20 min read

 If you’ve done everything you possibly can and have cleaned out your network, it may be time to enlist the help of influencers in your industry.

-This type of influencer marketing can range from costing nothing all the way up to some ridiculously large sums of money.
+This type of influencer marketing can range from costing nothing to some ridiculously large sums of money.

-If you’re looking to go down the cheaper option, start by making a list of all the accounts and blogs you read that inspire and educate you and note down all the ways you can connect with them.
+If you’re looking to go down the cheaper option, start by making a list of all the accounts and blogs you read that inspire and educate you.
+Note down all the ways you can connect with them.

-There’s a fine line here between being engaging and just plain annoying, so make sure you don’t overdo it when getting in touch or this could result in an unfollow or two.
+There’s a fine line here between being engaging and just plain annoying.
+Make sure you don’t overdo it when getting in touch or this could result in an unfollow or two.

-If you are creating impressive content (and we know you are) then higher-profile figures in the same industry as you should find it genuinely valuable and may end up showcasing your brand for nothing.
+If you are creating impressive content (and we know you are) then higher-profile figures in the same industry as you should find it genuinely valuable.
+They may end up showcasing your brand for nothing.

 Some of the best practices for achieving this are: